pypr/pysph/docs/source/examples/sphere_in_vessel.rst

       ]
       return equations

-There are a few eccentric points dealing with *Akinci* formulation,
+A few points to note while dealing with *Akinci* formulation,

 1. As a first point, while computing the density of the ``fluid`` due to solid, make sure to use ``SummationDensityBoundary``, because usual